galilasmb/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-PhD student in Computer Science at UFPE - Federal University of Pernambuco, under supervision of Prof. Dr. [Paulo Henrique Monteiro Borba](https://pauloborba.cin.ufpe.br/).
-Graduated and master degree in Computer Science from the Federal University of Sergipe.
-He was technology coordinator at COESI College - College of Orientation and Integrated Studies - and substitute professor at Federal University of Sergipe.
-Has experience in Computer Science, focusing on Software Engineering, acting on the following subjects: programming languages, programming marathon - ICPC, algorithms, compilers, static analysis.
+Ph.D. candidate in Computer Science at UFPE (Federal University of Pernambuco), currently under the guidance of Prof. Dr. [Paulo Henrique Monteiro Borba](https://pauloborba.cin.ufpe.br/).
+I hold both a bachelor's and master's degree in Computer Science from the Federal University of Sergipe.
+My professional journey encompasses various roles, including serving as the technology coordinator at COESI College.
+In addition to my academic pursuits, I expanded my professional experience as a substitute professor at the [UFS](https://ufs.br/).
+In this capacity, I actively engaged with students, contributed to the academic community, and shared my expertise in programming languages, programming marathons (specifically ICPC), algorithms, compilers, and static analysis.
+Moreover, I have ventured into the dynamic field of data science, assuming the role of a researcher in the domain.
+As a data scientist at [LAIS](https://lais.huol.ufrn.br/).